samaj89/cw-temple/README.md

 # PiJ Coursework 4

+This repository contains my solution to PiJ coursework assignment 4, "George Osborne and the Temple of Gloom!".
+It was completed independently (no partner).
+The student package, which contains my code for the explore() and escape() methods of the Explorer class, also contains two classes that I have created to aid with the task: TreeNode (for the explore() method) and Vertex (for the escape() method).
+The below notes document my progression with the task and detail limitations with my solution.

 #### First pass at coding explore()

 Various online videos on graph search algorithms suggested implementation using some sort of tree structure to keep